The ultimate guide to glazing in modern office spaces

-Another gazing element implemented to bring about large aesthetic and functional benefits within a modern office development, is a structural glass facade.
+Another gazing element implemented to bring about large aesthetic and functional benefits within modern office spaces, is a structural glass facade.
 One of the main benefits of structural glass facades is the abundance of natural light it allows for in an office space, something of which is vital in the construction of modern office buildings because of the associated wellbeing and performance benefits that come about because of a surplus of natural light.

 For example, the Invisio glass facade maximises natural light as well as possessing a sleek modern design without compromising performance.
 The development of Sky house Design centre showcases a bespoke structural glass façade to its front elevation.
 This large Invisio glass facade not only acts as an extremely aesthetically pleasing welcome point and front of the building, but it also allows for large amounts of natural light into the office.